psobolewskiPhD/halfwayI2K_2025_napari_and_co/napari-workshops/installation.md

 ## Setting up your napari workshop environment

+Here we will use `conda` to create an environment with Python 3.13, napari, and Jupyter.
+You can use the tool of your choice, the [PyPI](https://pypi.org) packages are: `napari[all]` and `jupyterlab`.

 1. Open your terminal.
    - **Windows**: Open the "miniforge prompt" from your start menu
    - **Mac OS**: Open Terminal (you can search for it in spotlight - `cmd` +